How to Help a Clonazepam Addict

 - Depression or suicidal thoughts.

-Addiction also tends comes with the feeling of needing clonazepam.
+Addiction also tends comes with the feeling of needing the drug.
 You may use clonazepam even when it is causing issues in your life, and you may neglect loved ones and your responsibilities in order to obtain and use the drug.

 You may experience financial troubles and legal problems due to continued, uncontrolled use of the drug.